PranamBhat/angular-interview-questions-2025/INTERVIEW_QUESTIONS.md

 96. mergeMap and switchMap
 97. JWT Authentication Flow in Angular application
 98. Zonleless change detection
-99. AngularJS to Angular upgrade
+99. AngularJS to Angular upgrade.
+What are the steps.
-100.

 ---